dilongfa/nodejs-telegram/README.md

 # node-telegram-cli
-Telegram Cli for Nodejs.
+Telegram Cli in Nodejs.
 A nodejs package for the [`telegram-bot`](https://valtman.name/telegram-bot).
 Support Secret Chats

 ## The Functions